-The Bomb Dump, and tower posts, were north of the flight line, on the west end of the air base, and you had to go out and around the perimeter for some distance.
+The Bomb Dump, and tower posts, were north of the flight line, and to get there you had to go out and around the west perimeter for some distance.
 I think it was about a mile or so and for obvious reasons to protect the base should Charlie blow it up.
-Some SPs hated working towers-snipers will get'cha...lightning will get'cha...green snakes
+SPs didn't get put in a tower until the evening dusk time, near dark, because of the possibility of snipers.
+I think when weather stormed and lightning, we had to come down out of the towers because there weren't any lightning rods on the towers, as far as I know-they would order us out every time.
+Okay, but I never heard anything about pole climbing little green snakes biting anyone's butt.